 When Vaughn isn't coaching sailors at our week long, all-inclusive Laser clinics in Mexico, he continues his work with countless Olympians, youth and masters sailors.
 He coached at the 2016 Rio Olympic Games and founded ISA in 2008.

 Sailing is a sport where feel is very important.
 If you are doing something wrong, the boat feels bad.
 We come to recognize these feelings and associate them with corrections.
 Over time, our set of corrective activities can become so in tune, that you can sail the boat without ever getting a bad feeling.
 That’s anticipation.
 People like to think that anticipation comes with practice of feeling the boat, which is partially true.
 But there is more than one way to handle each error detected.
+It is the reading the wind on the water.

 Without understanding the problem people sail from one error to the next, bouncing off of the extremes to determine the correct path.
 Maintaining optimal course upwind is like walking down a dark narrow hallway without bumping into the walls.
 People that do it well come out unscathed, while others requires using their hands to navigate the path.